 - 1. In case of injury to one's pride, be sympathetic and understanding. - 2.
-In case of injury (e.g., splinter, cut, skinned limbs, bump on head), send the student to office immediately in the company of a fellow student who is considered responsible.
+In case of injury (e.g., splinter, cut, skinned limbs, bump on head), send the student to the office immediately in the company of a fellow student who is considered responsible.
 Each school should develop its own emergency procedures. - 3.
-In case of serious injury, notify the front office immediately by an expedient method at your disposal (interrupt a teacher's class if need be so the teacher can help).
+In case of serious injury, notify the office immediately by an expedient method at your disposal (interrupt a teacher's class if needed so the teacher can help).
 Beware of moving the child.
 Keep area clear of other students.
-Momentarily, at least, the welfare of this child becomes your sole responsibility.
-(See First Aid Procedures.) - 4.
-If a child becomes ill, he/she should be sent to the office in the company of a responsible student. - 5.
-First aid, whenever possible, should be administered in the health room by the office staff. - 6.
+The welfare of this child becomes your sole responsibility.
+(See first aid procedures.) - 4.
+If a child becomes ill, he/she should be sent to the school administration office in the company of a responsible student. - 5.
+First aid, whenever possible, should be administered in the health room by the office staff - 6.
 Should an aide ever leave the playground area while on duty?
-If in your judgment, the safety, welfare, or survival of a student is dependent upon such action, do not hesitate.
+If in your judgment the safety, welfare, or survival of a student is dependent upon such action, do not hesitate.